Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Methodology

+Due to the proprietary nature of the WRDS datasets, we cannot publicly share the raw data.
+We provide a document that describes each data source comprehensively, outlines our data collection processes, and details the features and characteristics of the datasets on our GitHub \footnote{\url{https://github.com/Banking-Analytics-Lab/MultimodalFusionRatings}}.

-In this research, we used four sources of numerical and textual datasets, matched according to time index, and two identifiers, namely the company’s symbol and CUSIP ID.
-CUSIP refers to the Committee on Uniform Securities Identification Procedures, a 9-digit combination of letters and numbers that serves as a unique identifier for securities such as stocks, bonds, and other financial products.
-The dataset contained 27,854 valid records, and the input variables were provided with a minimum lag of two months compared to the target timestamp.
-The data was split randomly, using 20\% as the test set; the remaining data was split into 20\% as a validation set and 80\% as a training set.
+The origin of unstructured data specifically refers to text documents from earnings call transcripts.
+Additionally, to facilitate the use of our Python code for our framework, we created a synthetic dataset with similar structures and noise characteristics to the original.
+The small synthetic sample of the data that has been synthetically altered by large language models (Gemini) in our GitHub repo.
+The dataset contains 27,854 valid records, and the input variables feature a minimum lag of two months compared to the target timestamp.
+We split the data randomly, using 20\% as the test set; the remaining data was split into 20\% as a validation set and 80\% as a training set.